vexelated/moka/README.md

 **Request Body :**

-> - nama as `string`, Name must be at least 3 characters long
+> - name as `string`, Name must be at least 3 characters long
 > - email as `string`
 > - password as `string`, Password must be at least 4 characters long